Enjoy a summer season BBQ, Sicilian style, featuring Chef Morsiani.

-Do you think Zeus, Chef Manuel Morsiani’s adorable pooch would enjoy some grilled calamari?
-I think Zeus is thrilled to be invited to summer parties!
+Do you think Zeus, Chef Manuel Morsiani’s adorable pooch would enjoy some grilled fish?

 Most Italians grill over wood fires, and while they are a bit more cumbersome than flipping the ‘switch’ on a gas grill, the results are also much more flavorful.
 If you are committed to the ease of a propane grill, make sure to throw some wood chips onto flames.
 Another difference between Italian and USA style grilling is the Italians don’t slather on heavy BBQ sauce.
 They want the pure flavor of good quality products to shine through, mostly seasoned with herbs and wood smoke, and finished with a drizzle of good quality olive oil.